mcandre/factorio/README.md

 # CONFIGURATION

-The default toplevel bin directory can be customized with a `FACTORIO_OUTPUT` environment variable, e.g. `FACTORIO_OUTPUT=bin/hello-0.0.1`.
+The default subdirectory can be customized with a `FACTORIO_BANNER` environment variable, e.g. `FACTORIO_BANNER=hello-0.0.1`.
+Then artifacts will appear in `bin/hello-0.0.1/`.
 This is helpful when structuring file paths in prepraration for compressed archives, for example.

 factorio primarily assists conventional PC (desktop/laptop/workstation/server) applications. factorio enables the standard platforms expected to work out of the box for `go build`, particularly any pure Go project.